Innovation through synergy between creativity, science and technology to create value for society.

 What you'll cover

-In your first year, you’ll embark on a range of units to develop skills and experience.
-Each of these focuses on a particular aspect of innovation, design and engineering and involves practising design, engineering and innovation skills, as well as research activities.
+In the first year you embark on a range of units (‘modules’), to develop skills and experience.
+Each of these units focuses on a particular aspect of innovation, design and engineering and involves practice, as well as research activities within the development of products, services, systems, campaigns and experiences, and in exploring broader societal challenges.

-You’ll choose the theme of these projects yourself.
-The group project runs during the autumn term and is assessed before the winter recess and exhibited at the Work-in-progress Show early in your spring term.
-The solo project is assessed at the end of the academic year, with your work being exhibited in the graduate Show and Imperial Design Engineering Show.
+The solo project runs throughout the year and the group project runs during the Autumn term and a brief period of the Spring term.
+The group project is assessed at the end of Autumn term, followed by exhibition at a Work in Progress Show.
+The solo project is assessed at the end of the academic year as part of the Final Examination, with work shown in the RCA Final Show and Imperial Design Engineering Show.

 Critical & Historical Studies (CHS)